 Deep breath in… Deep breath out…

 “Honestly?
 I needed a clearer head and some more time to process everything in order for me to talk to you now.
-That’s why I’ve waited.”
+That’s why I didn’t tell you sooner.”

 She only nodded as she wandered around her second favourite room -as she referred to her classroom- in search of her materials for her lessons.

-“Talk to them all first, but don’t spend too much time dwelling on that because you need to speed up a little.”
+“Talk to the whole class first, but don’t spend too much time dwelling on that because you need to speed your lesson pace up a little.”

 “Okay, Luciana, will do.”